-COVID-19 Symposium at the INDC
+5 April 2020

+INDC 47th class participants

+INDC Commandant

+Prof. Yossi Ben Artzi

+Dr. Doron Navot

+Re: COVID-19 Learning Day

 General

 Israel, and the world at large, is currently facing the Corona pandemic.
-This is a challenge in the field of national security, and as such deserves to be investigated within the INDC.
+This is first rate national security challenge, and as such it is an appropriate topic to be investigated within the INDC.

-On May 6, 2020, the INDC will be hosting a symposium on this matter.
-The assumption is that at that date we will continue with the online learning.
-If there are any eases in the guidelines, adjustments will be made.
+On 6 May, 2020, the INDC will dedicate a learning day to this matter.
+The assumption at this stage is that we will continue with the online learning.
+Adjustments will be made as much as possible according to updated Health Ministry instructions.

-The objectives of the symposium are the uses of dealing with the COVID-19 as a way of addressing core issues related to national security, alongside studying and deepening the dilemmas and challenges that accompany the management of the Corona crisis as a topical issue.
+The objectives of the learning day are to use the COVID-19 pandemic to address core issues related to national security, alongside deeply investigating the dilemmas and challenges that accompany the management of the Corona crisis as a topical issue.

-The symposium will be part of a learning complex that will grant the participants in 3 symmetrical weekly hours together with the "East Seminar", so it will involve a summary assignment as detailed below.
+This day will be part of a learning "package" that will grant the participants 3 academic credits together with the "East Seminar".
+It will therefore include a group assignment as detailed below.

-Symposium Structure
+Learning Day Structure

-The day will consist of plenum presentations, and work with the teams.
+The day will consist of 2 plenum sessions, and 2 working sessions within the organic teams.
+Before the day itself there will be self learning involved as detailed below.

-The Commandant will open the day, after that there will be a guest lecture.
-Next there will be 2 sessions in the organic teams, each team will be divided into pairs or trios, according to the team selection.
-Each subgroup will study in depth a core issue from the list listed in the appendix.
-At the end there will be a summary in the plenum, the format will be decided later on.
+Each organic team will be divided into pairs and/or trios, as the team chooses.
+Each subgroup will study in depth a core issue from the list in the appendix.
+On the learning day itself the subgroups in each organic team will conduct an integrative discussion around a selected question, in which they will merge the topics learned by each subgroup.
+The results of the integrative discussion will be presented in the final plenum session.

-Symposium schedule:
+Learning Day planned schedule:

 08:30-09:00 – opening by the Commandant